D2jc/PrizePicksPredictor/README.md

 ### [Data Preprocessing and LSTM RNN (First Model)](https://github.com/D2jc/PrizePicksPredictor/blob/main/Data%20Processing%20and%20First%20Model.ipynb)

-The notebook for the First Model can be found at [https://github.com/D2jc/PrizePicksPredictor/blob/main/Data%20Processing%20and%20First%20Model.ipynb]
+The notebook for the First Model can be found at ```Data Processing and First Model.ipynb```

 1. We converted the 'Date' column to accurately ensure a proper day, month, and year date setting in the column.
 2. We combined the 'first_name' and 'last_name' to create a new column of 'player_name' so that when we merge the Prizepicks data, it can match up to the individual player name.
-3. We ended up dropping the 'first_name', 'last_name', 'turnover', and 'pf' as for the first two, we have already combined those columns, and 'turnover' and 'pf' was discussed to be unhelpful in our model.
+3. We ended up dropping the 'first_name', 'last_name', 'turnover', and 'pf' as for the first two
 4. We checked for any missing data and found that there was none missing.
 5. We merged the projections dataframe from Prizepicks with the data we have preprocessed so we had a dataframe that had 'player_name ', 'date', 'fgm', 'fga', 'fg_pct', 'fg3m', 'fg3a', 'fg3_pct', 'ftm', 'fta', 'ft_pct', 'oreb', 'dreb', 'reb', 'ast', 'stl', 'blk', 'pts', and 'line_score'.
 6. We then created features 'on_hotstreak_pts, 'on_hotstreak_asts', and 'on_hotstreak_reb' where we computed the last 5 averages in points, assists, and rebounds for each player.
 Then, gave a binary value of either '1' to indicate that they are doing better than the average of their past 5 games, and a '0' if they are not.